Will my instructors automatically be informed about my disability and accommodation needs?

 Generally no; however, The Learning Center has an Adaptive Technology Lab equipped with software for Access students that can help.
 The Adaptive Technology lab can be found in the back of TLC in Buescher Hall (BH-187).

 Is there special tutoring for students with disabilities?

-There is not special tutoring as an accommodation, but students can visit The Learning Center (in the BH building) to receive help in a variety of subjects, study skills and college success coaching; more specifically, visit the Adaptive Lab inside TLC and speak with the Specialist who would be happy to guide you through the process of gaining access to the resources you need.
+There is no special tutoring as an accommodation, but students can visit The Learning Center (in the BH building) to receive help in a variety of subjects, study skills, and college success coaching; more specifically, visit the Adaptive Lab inside TLC and speak with the Specialist who would be happy to guide you through the process of gaining access to the resources you need.